A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 What an EBLL case actually costs.

-These are not estimates we made.
-These are public numbers from county lead programs, EPA enforcement settlements, and school remediation studies.
+We didn't make these up.
+They're public numbers from county lead programs, EPA enforcement settlements, and school remediation studies.

 I did not start here.